tarunbhartiya7/phonebook-monorepo/README.md

 ## Start

-at the root directory you can run `yarn dev` for running the server for running the frontend you can go to frontend directory and run `yarn start`
+server - run `yarn dev` at root directory client - run `yarn start` after navigating to frontend directory

 The frontend app runs on localhost:3000 and uses proxy localhost:3001 for API